neqbal/Bandit/overTheNetwork/bandit.md

 # Level 15 -> Level 16
 The Secure Socket Layer (SSL) is a cryptographic protocol designed to provide secure communication over a computer network \
 The Transport Layer Security (TLS) is the successor to SSL and is designed to provide improved security and efficiency.
-TLS was developed as an enhancement of SSL to the address various vulnerabilities and to the incorporate modern cryptographic techniques\
+TLS was developed as an enhancement of SSL to the address various vulnerabilities and to the incorporate modern cryptographic techniques
-OpenSSL is an all-around cryptography library that offers an open-source application of the TLS protocol.

-The flag `s_client` specified `TLS` encryption technique when connecting.

-    bandit15@bandit:~$ openssl s_client -connect localhost:30001

-    ---
-    read R BLOCK
+Ncat is a feature-packed networking utility which reads and writes data across networks from the command line.

+    bandit15@bandit:~$ ncat --ssl localhost 30001
     8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo
     Correct!
     kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx

-    closed

 ***

 &nbsp;

 # Level 16 -> Level 17
-The list of ports that are open on localhost \
+We can scan ports using the nmap command \
 `nmap -sV localhost -p 31000-32000`

     bandit16@bandit:~$ nmap -sV localhost -p 31000-32000